 On September 24, 2020, the Board adopted the 2020 Omnibus Incentive Plan (the "2020 Omnibus Plan").
 The 2020 Omnibus Plan provided for the granting of equity-based awards to our named executive officers, other employees, consultants and non-employee directors at a price to be determined by the Company's Board.
-The maximum number of shares to be issued under the 2020 Omnibus Plan was 1,153,827.
+On May 12, 2022, the Board approved the Company's 2022 Equity Incentive Plan (the "2022 Plan"), which was approved at the Company's annual meeting of stockholders on June 16, 2022.
+The maximum 2022 Plan is the successor to and continuation of the 2020 Omnibus Plan.
+The total number of shares to be issued reserved for issuance under the 2022 Plan (including shares remaining available under the 2020 Omnibus Plan) is 1,800,000, which increases automatically by 6% every year on January 1, based on the number of shares of common stock issued and outstanding as of the previous year-end.
+No incentive stock options may be granted under the 2022 Plan was 1,153,827, after May 12, 2032 and the Board may suspend or terminate the 2022 Plan at any time.
+The Board is responsible for administering the 2022 Plan.

-On December 23, 2021, the Board adopted the Inducement Equity Incentive Plan (the "2021 Inducement Equity Incentive Plan") intended to induce new employees to join the Company for the benefit of individuals who satisfy the standards for inducement grants under Rule 5635(c)(4) of the Nasdaq Listing Rules.
+On in addition to the above, on December 23, 2021, the Board adopted the Inducement Equity Incentive Plan (the "2021 Inducement Equity Incentive Plan"), intended to induce new employees to join the Company for the benefit of individuals who satisfy the standards for inducement grants under Rule 5635(c)(4) of the Nasdaq Listing Rules.
 The maximum number of shares reserved for issuance pursuant to awards granted under the 2021 Inducement Equity Incentive Plan is 1,000,000.